 The Domes of S. Maria del Fiore and of S. Pietro in Vaticano

 A statue is a three-dimensional object and as such it can be seen from several points of views.
 The subject of the large majority of the statues, both in the Greek and Roman world and in the early Renaissance, was a single human body, which has a preferred, obvious point of view.
-In addition statues were usually located in niches in the walls of temples and churches, thus allowing only a frontal view (see the image below in a niche of Orsanmichele in Florence) .
+In addition statues were usually located in niches in the walls of temples and churches, thus allowing only a frontal view (e.g. St. George in a niche of Orsanmichele in Florence).
 These statues therefore have an optimal point of view and they lose interest by being studied from a different angle.
 In the early XVIth century a) the discovery of some ancient statues (chiefly the group of Laocoon in 1506) which were designed for being watched from different angles, b) the location of statues out of the walls and niches of buildings (the David by Michelangelo was located in 1503 at the entrance of Palazzo Vecchio, but a few steps away from its walls), c) the vindication by Michelangelo of the superiority of sculpture over painting, led to the development of new theories about the requirements of a sculpture.
-In the second half of the XVIth century Benvenuto Cellini stated that a sculpture had to be viewed from eight different angles and therefore his 1553 masterpiece il Perseo has some interesting details, which can only be seen from behind.
+In the second half of the XVIth century Benvenuto Cellini stated that a sculpture had to be viewed from eight different angles and therefore his 1553 Perseus has some interesting details, which can only be seen from behind.
 The perfect answer to the theories of Cellini was given by il Giambologna (Jean de Boulogne) in 1583.
-His Ratto (rape) delle Sabine definitely invites the viewer to walk around the statue.
-I did the same and at a certain point the hand of the young woman reminded me of the hand of Rio de la Plata in Piazza Navona.
-The images here below show the striking similarities of the key lines of the two statues.
+His Rape of the Sabine Women definitely invites the viewer to walk around the statue.
+I did the same and at one point the hand of the young woman reminded me of the hand of Rio de la Plata.

 The gigantic statue of Neptune by Bartolomeo Ammannati in Piazza della Signoria is still overshadowed by the nearby David by Michelangelo.
-The Fontana del Nettuno built by Ammannati in 1563-75 deserves however to be paid attention to for other reasons.
-First of all its size was unusual and it prompted Rome to build several large fountains in the next decades (for a full list of the fountains of Rome click here), secondly it inspired many other fountains dedicated to Neptune and the sea.
+The fountain was built in 1563-1575 deserves however to be paid attention to for other reasons.
+First of all its size was unusual and it prompted Rome to build several large fountains in the next decades (see a list of them), secondly it inspired many other fountains dedicated to Neptune and the sea.
 In the fountain by Ammannati the water springs from shells held by three (somewhat obscene) tritons located between the legs of Neptune.
 Both Bernini and Pope Urban VIII Barberini were of Florentine origin and this maybe explains why they chose a triton holding a shell for the fountain embellishing Piazza Barberini.

 Neptune's chariots in Florence (Bartolomeo Ammannati) and Madrid (Ventura Rodriguez)